skip to main content

 • CMM103 Practical Application of the Helping Relationship

-All applications must satisfy Ulster University general entrance requirements for certificate and Diploma courses.
-The standard offer for this course is 5 GCSEs (Grade A, B or C) or equivalent.
+All applications must satisfy Ulster University general entrance requirements for certificate and Diploma programmes.
+The standard offer for this programme is 5 GCSEs (Grade A, B or C) or equivalent.
 Competence in written and spoken English is required and certificated evidence of GCSE English Language or accepted equivalent is required.
 Level 2 Essential Skills in Communication is acceptable.

 Candidates should note that APEL may not be used to evidence the English Language requirement (GCSE or equivalent).

-Assessment is 100% coursework.
-Students complete a range of assignments which draw on the authentic experience of students to increase their personal and professional development and reflective ability, self-awareness and practical communication skills for helping.
-Assignments may include personal learning records, case study and practical skills evaluations.
-Students have opportunities for formative feedback throughout the course.
+Assessment is normally 100% coursework.
+You will complete a range of assignments which draw on your authentic experiences to increase your personal and professional development and reflective ability, self-awareness, and practical communication skills for helping.
+Assignments may include personal learning records, case study and a practical skills evaluation.
+You also have opportunities for formative feedback throughout the programme.

-Graduates from this Certificate course, who are interested in practicing counselling as a professional, may progress to the Foundation Degree in Integrative Counselling Practice, which is awarded by Ulster University and accredited by the BACP.
-See course details for full entry requirements.
+Graduates from this Certificate programme, who are interested in practicing counselling as a professional, may progress to the Foundation Degree in Integrative Counselling Practice, which is awarded by Ulster University and accredited by the BACP.
+See programme details for full entry requirements.

-This course will introduce students to the interpersonal and counselling theory and skills that are useful for those who wish to work effectively in a helping role with people in a range of professional and personal contexts.
-This part-time course, is delivered 1 day per week over two terms between September and June.
-Attendance is mandatory and should not be less than 90% of the course.
+This programme will introduce you to the interpersonal and counselling theory and skills that are useful if you wish to work effectively in a helping role with people in a range of professional and personal contexts.

-Teaching and Learning is achieved through a blended approach which combines face to face lectures and seminars, individual and peer group work and seminars, digital and online resources.
-Students draw on personal and professional experience and there is an emphasis on practical role play and triad skills work with peers.
+Teaching and Learning is typically achieved through a blended approach which combines face to face lectures and seminars, individual and peer group work and seminars, digital and online resources.
+You will draw on personal and professional experience and there is an emphasis on practical role play and triad skills work with peers.

 Please note: Triad work is an essential part of this programme in terms of skills practice, personal reflection, and assessment.